Vasanthkarri/Quiz-App-6/README.md

-* In the project I learned Quiz App click on option on "button" it triggers and automatically passes the next question by using 'currentquestion' variable and 'answeroptions' also
+* In the project I learned Quiz App how to change question and answer dynamically.
+* click on option
+on "button" it triggers and automatically passes the next question by using 'currentquestion' variable and 'answeroptions' also